BuckarooBanzeye/WhereEverYouGoThereYouAre/README.md

 To grant permission to Docker to map the appropriate directory to the container you must navigate to the Docker whale icon on the toolbar (potentially under Hidden Icons), and right-click and select `Settings`.
 Under `Resources` then `File Sharing` add this directory using the `+` icon.

+#### Windows 10 Home: Installing Docker

+First you should install Docker Desktop via these instructions: https://docs.docker.com/docker-for-windows/install-windows-home/ and ensure that the Enable WSL 2 Features option is enabled on the Configuration page.

+Next, you should follow the instructions on this page for installing the Windows Subsystem for Linux: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
+The instructions offer a “simplified install” which involves joining the Windows Insiders Program and the “manual install”.
+These instructions will follow the "manual install" process as it is not required to enroll in the Windows Insiders Program.
+On that page, the manual instructions start here: https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps.
+When you get to Step 6 – Install your Linux Distribution of choice we would recommend choosing Ubuntu 18.04 LTS.
+Once you have installed the Linux distribution then restart Docker Desktop.
+If it worked then Docker Desktop would take you through the docker-tutorial container.

 #### Linux: Building the Test Container

 From the terminal command line type: